Suu Kyi: Myanmar needs 'national reconciliation and peace'

 "The government needs, once and for all, to find a sustainable solution to the situation of the Rohingya Muslims and other religious and ethnic minorities in Myanmar, a solution that is in full compliance with ... international human rights standards," he said.

-UN refugee agency official John McKissack told CNN this month the Myanmar military appeared to be "ethnically cleansing" the Rohingya population.
+UN refugee agency official John McKissick told CNN this month the Myanmar military appeared to be "ethnically cleansing" the Rohingya population.

 In New York, a protest is planned for Wednesday local time by community leaders and organizations opposed to what they say is the "mass killing" of Myanmar's Rohingya.